LeopoldWalther/Starbucks_TakeHomeAssignment/README.md

     purchasing.
 Therefore the percentage of customers who bought the product is calculated for the complete sample and the two groups, customers who received a promotion and those who did not.
+2) **Calculate IRR and NIR:**
+    Calculate the Incremental Response Rate (IRR), which depicts how many more customers purchased the product with the promotion, as compared to if they didn't receive the promotion.
+    Calculate the Net Incremental Revenue (NIR), which depicts how much is made (or lost) by sending out the promotion.

 ## Licensing, Authors, Acknowledgements: <a name="licensing"></a>